 There is something different about how most people feel on their birthday.

-Even if it is subtle, there is often a shift in energy.
+Even if it’s subtle, there is often a shift in energy.

 You might feel more relaxed.
 More present.
 Less focused on what could go wrong.

-There is a little more ease in how you move through the day.
+There might be a little more ease in how you move through the day.

 What makes this interesting is that the external circumstances are usually the same.